k-bx/par/README.md

 2. run `make`.
 Produced executable will be inside `./dist/build/par/par`
 3. optionally, run `sudo make install` to copy into `/usr/local/bin/`

-Please note that `par` uses specific set of versions to build, setting them via cabal.config file.
-If you want to remove these constraints, just remove the file.

 Footnote on strings in bash/zsh
 -------------------------------